raspberrypilearning/getting-started-with-git/worksheet.md

 ## Getting Git.

-If you're working on a Raspberry Pi, then congratulations: Git is already installed by default in Raspbian.
+If you're working on a Raspberry Pi, then congratulations: Git already is installed in Raspbian by default.
 If you're using Mac OS, then you can follow [this quick guide](mac-install.md) to installing Git and then return here to learn how to use it.
 If you're on Windows, then you can follow [this guide to install Git shell](windows-install.md).
 Lastly, if you're on Linux, and you don't have Git installed, then you can just use your package manager to grab the software.
 Something like this should work:

 ```bash
 sudo apt install git